nicholaswilde/recipes/docs/tarts/shallot-onion-and-chive-tart.md

 |:----------------------------------:|:-----------------------: |
 | 4 to 6 | 1.88 hours |

-## :salt: Ingredients - Shortcust Pastry
+## :salt: Ingredients - Shortcrust Pastry

 - :ear_of_rice: 225 g all-purpose flour
 - :salt: some salt